-If an applicant is between the ages of 19 and 64 and needs LTSS (including nursing home care or community based care) it instructs the person to complete Appendix F, which is not included with the application booklet.
-Copies of Appendices can also be downloaded from the Cover Virginia Website.
+If under age 65 and needing long term services and supports (nursing home care or community based care) it instructs the person to complete Appendix F, which is not included with the Application booklet.
+Copies of this Appendix can be downloaded from the Cover Virginia website.